katelyynn/entity-count/README.md

 ## entity-count

-entity counter for minecraft 1.18, run function `ec:count` and view the results on the scoreboard display.
+entity counter for minecraft 1.18, run function `count:count` and view the results on the scoreboard display.

 ---